j4321/PyTkEditor/pytkeditorlib/doc/DOC.rst

         + Console history
         + Help widget to graphically display the help about objects from the console or the editor
         + File browser with filter on file extensions
+        + Code analysis widget (available only if pylint is installed)
         + Code structure (classes, functions, TODOs, cells, comments ``# ---``)

     - Autocompletion on Tab key :kbd:`⇥` in editor and console